3 Ways a Tire Blowout Accident May Be the Manufacturers Fault

 Tire Blowout Insurance Claims

-Each insurance company and insurance policy differs slightly, but in most cases tire blowouts and any damage to your tire or rim NOT caused by vandalism or a collision will not be covered.
+Each insurance company and insurance policy differs slightly, but in most cases, tire blowouts and any damage to your tire or rim NOT caused by vandalism or a collision will not be covered.

 However, if a tire blowout causes damage to another part of the vehicle (such as the fender) it is likely to be a covered insurance event.

 In cases where a tire blowout causes a loss of control and a collision with another vehicle damages are usually covered by comprehensive insurance.
-If anyone is seriously injured in the accident, it’s important to check whether the blown tire had any defects or design flaws which may be responsible.
+If anyone is seriously injured in the accident, it’s important to check whether the blown tire had any defects or design flaws that may be responsible.

 If you’ve been in an accident caused by a tire blowout and you or a loved one has been injured or wrongly killed, always have a personal injury law firm with a track record of winning product liability settlements evaluate your case.